Workshop: Improving knowledge of midge-borne diseases – a Nordic focus

 Presentations:- Vertical transmission of BTV-3 in Norwegian cattle.

-Maria Myklatun Krosness, Norwegian University for the Life Sciences (NMBU), Norway - A curious case of a malformed calf*.
+Maria Myklatun Krosness, Norwegian University for the Life Sciences (NMBU), Norway - Report from the Swedish National Post Mortem Program - Calves born in 2025 with hydrocephalus/hydranencephaly, as a result of a intrauterine infection of BTV-3.

 Ulrika Rockström, Gård och djurhälsan, Sweden. - A new surveillance program for orbiviruses in wild ruminants in Denmark.